radams15/CircuitTesterDocs/Design/docs/algorithms.md

 - The second is a term of ${-{{S}\over{R}}} V$ where $S$ is the sign, $R$ is the resistance of the resistor, and $V$ is the unknown voltage.

-This results in the following terns:
+This results in the following terms:

 - Node 1 => $-I_{0\rightarrow1}, -{{V_1}\over{4}}, {{V_2}\over{4}}$
 - Node 2 => ${{V_2}\over{4}}, -{{V_1}\over{4}}, -{{V_3}\over{3}}, {{V_2}\over{3}}, -{{V_3}\over{6}},{{V_2}\over{6}}$